 The Association of Insurance Companies and the tax authorities have entered into an agreement (hereinafter: "the Tax Agreement") that addresses specific tax issues and is renewed and updated from time to time.
-As at December 31, 2019, tax agreements have been signed, as above, for tax years up to and including the 2016 tax year.
-The provision for tax included in the financial statements is based on the principles of the Tax Agreement.
+As at December 31, 2020, tax agreements have been signed, as above, for tax years up to and including the 2019.
 The Tax Agreement addresses, inter alia, the following issues:

 - Direct expenses incurred by insurance companies in acquiring life insurance contracts (deferred acquisition costs DAC): Deferred acquisition costs incurred commencing in 2015 and thereafter are allowed in deduction for tax purposes in equal parts over ten years (as compared to depreciation over the term of the policy, but not more than 15 years, in the financial statements see Note 2t(d)(1)).
 It should be noted that deferred acquisition costs incurred until 2014 (inclusive) are deductible for tax purposes in equal parts over four years only. - Allocation of expenses to preferred income For income that is taxable at reduced tax rates and tax-exempt income received by insurance companies ("preferred income"), an allocation of expenses is carried out, whereby part of the preferred income is turned into fully taxable income, in proportion to the rate of allocation.
-The rate of allocation set out in the agreement depends on the source of the funds from which the preferred income is derived. - Taxation of marketable securities Income and/or expenses from securities are reported for tax purposes on realization basis.
-Such income/expenses do not include linkage differences, interest and amortization of discount in respect of marketable securities that are reported on accrual basis.
-Also, the aforesaid income/expenses do not include material impairment which is carried directly to profit or loss.
-Such impairment will only be considered as loss for tax purposes on realization basis. - Provision for overhead relating to the settlement of claims: The provision for overhead relating to the settlement of claims in general insurance and health insurance for each of the underwriting years 2013-2020 will be partially adjusted, and the adjusted amount will be allowed for tax purposes over the three following tax years.
+The rate of allocation set out in the agreement depends on the source of the funds from which the preferred income is derived.